idineshgovind/Video-Compression-Automation-Script/README.md

 ## Requirements

 - **`ffmpeg`**: Ensure `ffmpeg` is installed on your system.
 You can install it via the [FFmpeg official website](https://ffmpeg.org/download.html) or package managers like `apt`, `brew`, etc.
-- **`numfmt`**: Typically available in GNU core utilities for converting file sizes to human-readable format.

 ## Usage